 Today, I want to talk about continued personal growth in New Year’s Resolutions.
 But first, I wanted to thank you, my friend!

-Please find me on Instagram or Facebook to continue sharing your personal stories.
+Please find me on Instagram, Tiktok or Facebook to continue sharing your personal stories.
 That vulnerability is creating a connection that makes this platform so beautiful.
 I’m not just saying it to say it when I tell you that I love hearing from you, it really makes my day.

 Letting Go, Letting Grow

-As we let go of the old in 2020, it’s important to take inventory of your life now.
+As we let go of the old from the past year, it’s important to take inventory of your life now.
 What parts of your life do you want to carry forward into this new year?
 Think about those habits, relationships, or behaviors that you’d like to leave behind.
 Hanging onto all of this is a lot like leaving dead leaves on a plant.
 Those leaves are taking away precious energy that should be spent on growth.
-If there are still dead leaves lingering in your life, check out my last post on Letting go of 2020 to hear more about shedding them.
+If there are still dead leaves lingering in your life, check out my last post on Letting go of 2020 (even if you are reading this much later than 2021!) to hear more about shedding them.
 Think of it like this: By letting go, you are letting grow.

 Once you know what you don’t want, it’s easier to focus on what you do want.
 I asked you to consider a few things at the end of my last post.
 What do you want to happen this year?
 And in what ways do you see yourself growing?
 Think about what kind of life you want to create for yourself in the new year, what kind of person you want to become.
 Get creative, the possibilities are only limited by your own ability to believe in yourself.